s-afsana/Mock-Dashboard/DASH_SPEC.md

 5. Financial Validation: CRM vs. QuickBooks monthly totals, variance %, status (green if within tolerance, amber if not).

-· Executive Caption (footer): “With SBE’s integrated performance insight, Stepoway leaders can finally see how training drives real results—from the classroom to the job site to the P&L.”
+· Executive Caption (footer): “With SBE’s integrated performance insight, Stepowoy leaders can finally see how training drives real results—from the classroom to the job site to the P&L.”

 6) Interactions (high level)